apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 Listing unmanaged Instances
 ---------------------------

-Prerequisites to list unmanaged Instances (vSphere)
+Prerequisites to list unmanaged Instances (vSphere or KVM)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order for CloudStack to list the Instances that are not managed by CloudStack on a host/cluster, the host(s) in the vSphere cluster
+In order for CloudStack to list the Instances that are not managed by CloudStack on a host/cluster, the host(s) in the vSphere or KVM cluster
 must have been added to CloudStack.
 The standard prerequisites for adding a host to CloudStack apply.

 listUnmanagedInstances API